 - administrative errors (such as improper timing, improper seating, defective materials [e.g., improper test forms], and defective equipment)

 - other disruptions of test administrations (such as natural disasters and other emergencies)

 When testing irregularities occur, ETS may decline to score the test or may cancel the test score at the GaPSC's discretion.
 When it is appropriate in the GaPSC's sole judgment to do so, test takers will be given the opportunity to take the test again as soon as reasonably possible without charge.

-When, in ETS's judgment or the judgment of a test administrator, there is a discrepancy in a test taker's identification, the test taker may be dismissed from the test center, and/or ETS may decline to score that test or may cancel that test score if the documents completed on test day cannot be validated, or if ETS has evidence that the test taker did not appear for the test.
-ETS will also cancel scores, ban the test taker from future testing, and notify score recipients of the cancelation if fraudulent activity is detected after scores have been reported.
-ETS will also cancel scores, ban the test taker from future testing, and notify score recipients of the cancelation if fraudulent activity is detected after scores have been reported.
-If scores are canceled, test fees will be forfeited.
+When, in ETS's judgment or the judgment of test center administrators or at-home proctors, there is a discrepancy in a test taker's identification, the test taker's test may be terminated and the test taker may be dismissed from testing.
+In addition, ETS may decline to score that test or may hold or cancel the test scores if the photos and documents or other biometric samples from test day cannot be validated, or if ETS has evidence that the test taker did not appear for the test.
+If test scores are canceled by ETS, the test fees will NOT be refunded.
+ETS may also ban the test taker from taking any future ETS tests, and notify score recipients of the cancellation if fraudulent activity is detected after scores have been reported.
+If scores are canceled, test fees are forfeited.

 When ETS or a test administrator finds that there is misconduct in connection with a test, the test taker may be dismissed from the test center and/or ETS may decline to score the test or withhold and ultimately cancel the test score.
 If scores are canceled, test fees are forfeited.
 Misconduct includes, but is not limited to, noncompliance with Test Center Procedures and Regulations.